Trump wings it without chief of protocol

 "You have to think of this in human terms and think about basic needs.
 You don't want a hangry diplomat," Marshall said.

 She was referring to a meeting between Obama, Israeli Prime Minister Benjamin Netanyahu and Palestinian President Mahmoud Abbas in New York when she was so focused on other details that she forgot to provide food for the delegations.
-When she asked Netanyahu if he needed anything he replied, "A cup of coffee and a cookie would be nice."
+When she asked Netanyahu if he needed anything, he replied, "A cup of coffee and a cookie would be nice."

 Embarrassed, she raced to the hotel kitchen.

-Ensenat, who was President Bush's chief of protocol from 2001 to 2007 said he offered to help the Trump administration with names and guidance but has not heard back.
+Ensenat, Bush's chief of protocol from 2001 to 2007, said he offered to help the Trump administration with names and guidance but has not heard back.

-"For the leader that you're interfacing with having someone they can always look to from big things to little things is important," he said.
+"For the leader that you're interfacing with, having someone they can always look to from big things to little things is important," he said.
 "The hosts don't want to deal with some advance man who is 20 years old."

 It is the chief of protocol who briefs the President on the customs of other countries.
 It can be as simple as telling the President a traditional greeting in the native speaker's tongue or making sure he knows that a certain head of state is fasting so he will not be eating lunch that day.
-Sometimes on visits to foreign countries or during a meeting with a visiting dignitary only those with ambassador rank are allowed in the room so by default the chief of protocol is the last person to brief the president.
+Sometimes on visits to foreign countries or during a meeting with a visiting dignitary, only those with ambassador rank are allowed in the room, so by default, the chief of protocol is the last person to brief the president.

 "I'm worried they'll name some Manhattan socialite," Ensenat said of Trump's deliberations "It's totally the wrong job for a socialite, they'll be disappointed.
-It's not a glam job, it's nitty-gritty work."
+It's not a glam job.
+It's nitty-gritty work."